EthanZSu/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/328ab95e-ba69-4ada-9de1-ef13507a0bb1" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click "Next" until you reach the "Install" button, and then select the "Install".
+Click "Next" until you can install, and then select the "Install".
   <br />
 When the installation is complete, close the: Add Roles and Features Wizard.
 </p>